Property Partition Notice

 When Should You Send a Property Partition Notice?

-A Partition Notice should be sent in the following situations:
+A property partition notice should be sent in the following situations:

 - When informal discussions and family meetings fail to lead to a mutual agreement